tpresley/node-remote-exec/README.md

 ### options
 options is the connection options object used for [ssh2](https://github.com/mscdex/ssh2) with the following additions:
 - the **params** key takes an object declaring global/default values for parameters used in commands
-- the **beforeEach** key takes a callback function run for each host before commands are run (passed host, commands, and params objecs)
+- the **beforeEach** key takes a callback function run for each host before commands are run (passed host, commands, and params objects)
+- the **afterEach** key takes a callback function run for each host after commands are run or when an error is encountered (passed host, commands, params, and err objects)
 - **stdout** and/or **stderr** can be specified to change where output from the remote hosts is sent

 ## examples